Basic Policy

 Evaluating the Effectiveness of the Board of Directors

 Every year, we analyze and evaluate the effectiveness of the directors and auditors who make up the Board of Directors.
-For this year’s evaluation we conducted individual interviews with all directors and corporate auditors in cooperation with an external research organization, as well as the traditional questionnaire survey.
-Based on these results, the Board of Directors held discussions focusing on areas in need of improvement.
+Again this year, we conducted an independent survey for assessing effectiveness.
+The survey covered the same following three topics as last year, but some of the questions were revised: 1.
+Changes over time, 2.
+New issues since the previous year, 3.
+Future revisions.
+Based on the survey results, the Board of Directors held discussions focusing on areas in need of improvement.
 The following is a summary of the results of the effectiveness evaluation based on discussions at the Board of Directors meetings.

 Summary